Legend of Zelda: Ocarina of TImeRetro Review - The Game Crater

 While escaping Ganondorf, Princess Zelda entrusts Link with the mystical Ocarina of Time, an instrument that can open the door to the Sacred Realm and the Triforce.
 However, when he enters the Sacred Realm, Ganondorf follows him, steals the Triforce, and takes over the Kingdom of Hyrule.

 To free Hyrule, Link must awaken the seven sages, five of whom do not even know their true identities.
-With the sages awoken, Link can finally take on Ganondorf with the power of the Master Sword to free Hyrule for once and for all.
+With the sages awoken, Link can finally take on Ganondorf with the power of the Master Sword to free Hyrule once and for all.

 Ocarina of Time